 Meeting the family

 Given that Spanish men and women are very upfront and vocal when it comes to their feelings and intentions, it might not be long before they are declaring their love and inviting you to meet their family.
 If they really like someone, they will waste no time when it comes to romance.
-And given that most men live with their parents well into their 30s, you can expect to see a lot of them anyway.
+And given that most men live at home well into their 30s, you can expect to meet your partner’s parents fairly early.

 Living together and getting married

 In urban areas of Spain, couples often live together for years before getting married, while some choose not to marry at all.
 In fact, figures from online portal Statista show that the marriage rate in Spain has been slowly declining in the last few years; from 203,000 in 2006 to just 163,000 in 2018.
 Furthermore, Spain’s age at first marriage is one of the highest in Europe, with a national average of 38 years for men and 35 years for women.